MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 **Resolution:** Verify the existence of the account and ensure that the gMSA and domain user are part of local administrator group.

-### Issue: The accounts \<domain username\> and \<domain gMSA\> couldn't be added to the local Administrators group on the test management servers or did not persist in the group after group policy update
+### Issue: The accounts \<domain username\> and \<domain gMSA\> couldn't be added to the local Administrators group on the test management servers or didn't persist in the group after group policy update

 **Resolution:** Ensure that the domain username and gMSA inputs provided are correct, including the full name (domain\account).
 Also check if there are any group policies on your test machine overriding the local Administrators group because of policies created at OU or Domain level. gMSA and domain user must be a part of the local administrator group for SCOM Managed Instance to work.
 SCOM Managed Instance machines must be excluded from any policy overriding the local administrator group (work with AD admin).